Looking for more key themes for 2022? Download our free report.

 COVID-19 Is Still Here

-The healthcare sector has been ever present this past year with each individual directly involved.
-But the past year has also seen major breakthroughs, with multiple vaccines being developed and distributed.
-This has allowed the public to see some normalcy during the summer and autumn periods.
+The healthcare sector has been ever-present this past year, with individual companies making headlines for their direct involvement in dealing with the pandemic.
+We've also seen significant breakthroughs, with multiple vaccines being developed and distributed.
+This has allowed the public to return to a level of normal during the summer and autumn.

-Could we see ourselves finally forget COVID-19 once and fall and move on for good?
-At the moment the answer is a resounding no
+Could we finally forget COVID-19 once and for all and move on for good?
+At the moment, the answer is a resounding no.

-In the last few weeks, we’ve seen a new variant appear (Omicron) in South Africa.
-Little is known but according to the World Health Organization (WHO) preliminary data suggests that there are increasing rates of hospitalization.
-As this news came out, we saw majority of vaccine maker stocks shoot up
+In recent weeks, we've seen a new variant (Omicron) in South Africa.
+Little is known, but according to the World Health Organization (WHO), preliminary data suggests increasing hospitalization rates.
+As this news came out, we saw most vaccine maker stocks shoot up.

 Similarly, BioNTech (NASDAQ: BNTX) saw its stock open at $369.50 before settling at $360.79, a 3.5% gain from its previous close.

-The stocks that saw the greatest upward movement all have one thing in common: their vaccine products can be quickly edited to address the Omicron variant and future mutations, according to the companies’ executives
+The stocks that saw the most significant upward movement all have one thing in common: their vaccine products can be quickly edited to address the Omicron variant and future mutations, according to the companies' executives.

-As the big pharma stocks focus on COVID-19, this perhaps gives opportunities for other stocks to develop revolutionary products in the healthcare industry and potentially gain some market share.
+As the extensive pharma stocks focus on COVID-19, this may give other stocks opportunities to develop revolutionary products in the healthcare industry and potentially gain some market share.

 Key Trends

 In 2021 biotech has gotten bigger!
-We’re seeing it implemented in the healthcare industry through the likes of Crispr Therapeutics AG (LON: 0VRQ) using its proprietary CRISPR/Cas9 platform.
-CRISPR/Cas9 is a revolutionary gene editing technology that allows for precise, direct changes to genomic DNA.
+We're seeing it implemented in the healthcare industry through the likes of Crispr Therapeutics AG (NASDAQ: CRSP) using its proprietary CRISPR/Cas9 platform.
+CRISPR/Cas9 is a revolutionary gene editing technology allowing precise, direct changes to genomic DNA.

-The advent of 3D printing technology is also leaving its mark in specialties such as orthopedics, pediatrics, radiology and oncology, as well as in cardiothoracic and vascular surgery.
+The advent of 3D printing technology is also leaving its mark in specialties such as orthopedics, pediatrics, radiology and oncology, and cardiothoracic and vascular surgery.

-Doctors, hospitals and researchers around the world are using 3D printing for:
+Doctors, hospitals and researchers around the world are using 3D printing for the following:

-The advances in 3D-printing technology will attract more customized care and more high-precision medical instruments.
-At the same time, 3D printing is expected to make an impact in other medical specialties such as ophthalmology, regenerative medicine and bio-printing.
+The advances in 3D-printing technology will attract more customized care and high-precision medical instruments.
+At the same time, 3D printing is expected to impact other medical specialties such as ophthalmology, regenerative medicine and bio-printing.

-Some of the biggest pioneers in this industry are Organovo Holdings Inc (NASDAQ: ONVO) and EnvisionTEC which is owned by Desktop Metal Inc (NYSE: DM).
-Although YTD share price is down more than 60%, this could be an opportunity to purchase the stock on the cheap.
+Some of the most prominent pioneers in this industry are Organovo Holdings Inc (NASDAQ: ONVO) and EnvisionTEC, owned by Desktop Metal Inc (NYSE: DM).
+Although year-to-date, its share price is down more than 60%.
+This could be an opportunity to purchase the stock on the cheap.

 Will they, or won’t they?

-In the last few years, psychedelics have come a long way since their 70’s hippy days.
+In the last few years, psychedelics have come a long way since their '70s hippy days.
 There have been studies to support the case that Psychedelics could alleviate issues such as PTSD, depression and addiction.
-Studies are still ongoing and when it’ll be legalized is not certain but clinical trials have started and suggested micro-dosing is seen as way to manage side effects like hallucinations.
+Studies are still ongoing and when it will be legalized is not certain.
+Still, clinical trials have started and suggested micro-dosing is seen as a way to manage side effects like hallucinations.

 What should Investors be looking out for?